nilsmo1/tic-tac-toe-curses/README.md

-# tic-tac-toe-curses
-A tic-tac-toe terminal game written in python
+# A tic-tac-toe terminal game written in python